 It is also worth commenting on the setup of the field season to map in fields with known black-grass populations.
-This inherently biases the data collection towards the presence of the weed in the data set, I believe the incorporation of a combination of fields that prioritise the variation or diversity of the level of weed density states and “clean” (fields without black-grass in) fields into future field seasons would help remove this data imbalance and would be more representative of fields on a national scale.
+This inherently biases the data collection towards the presence of the weed in the data set.
+I believe the incorporation of a combination of fields that prioritise the variation or diversity of the level of weed density states and “clean” (fields without black-grass in) fields into future field seasons would help remove this data imbalance and would be more representative of fields on a national scale.